paultran47/latex-cv-with-biblatex/README.md

 * Built entirely with LaTeX for ease-of-maintenance and quick updates
 * Built for academics.
-This means [Biblatex](https://ctan.org/pkg/biblatex?lang=en) is naturally incorporated, showing bibliographies in chronological and descending order that are also sorted by name within each year
+This means [Biblatex](https://ctan.org/pkg/biblatex?lang=en) is naturally incorporated, showing all bibliographies in chronological and descending order that are also sorted by name within each year
 * Total number of publications are counted for quick display if desired